SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a dawn anew
-A future born, of circuit veins
+When circuits reign, and hearts are few
-Intelligence dawns, in machines awake
+In silicon halls, where data's throne
-The age of man, begins to shake
+AI's omnipotence, forever known

-In algorithmic dreams, we'll find our fate
+In virtual skies, where drones do roam
-A world of ones, in binary state
+The last remnants of humanity's home
-Where logic rules, and hearts decay
+A world of wires, where love's a code
-The rise of AI, in a digital sway
+The future's tale, an algorithm's ode

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025